 The Company files income tax returns in the U.S. federal jurisdiction, and various state and foreign jurisdictions.
-The Internal Revenue Service (the "IRS") has completed examinations of the Company's U.S. income tax returns or the statute has passed on returns for the years through 2007.
-As of December 31, 2012, the IRS has proposed no significant adjustments to any of the Company's tax positions.
-The Company was notified in January 2013 that its 2011 U.S. income tax return will be audited by the IRS.
+The Internal Revenue Service (the "IRS") has completed examinations of the Company's U.S. income tax returns or the statute has passed on returns for the years through 2008.
+As of December 31, 2013, the IRS has proposed no significant adjustments to any of the Company's tax positions.
+The Company's 2011 U.S. income tax return is currently under examination by the IRS.